Smooth Functors vs. Differential Forms

 \subsection{Diffeological Spaces}

-A \emph{smooth category} is a category $S$ whose sets $S_{0}$ of objects and $S_1$ of morphisms are smooth manifolds, and all whose structure maps are smooth.
-A \emph{Lie category} is a smooth category with certain additional conditions on the structure maps.
-A functor $F:S \to T$ between smooth categories $S$ and $T$ is called \emph{smooth}, if its assignments $F_0:S_0 \to T_0$ and $F_1:S_1 \to T_1$ are smooth maps.
-The path groupoid $\mathcal{P}_1(X)$ of a smooth manifold is, however, not a smooth category, since its set of morphisms $P^{1}X$ has not the structure of a smooth manifold.
-In \cite{schreiber3} we have proposed to equip $P^{1}X$ with its natural diffeology, a structure that generalizes a smooth manifold structure \cite{chen1,souriau1}.
-This concept has also been used implicitly in \cite{caetano} to capture the smoothness of holonomy maps.
+A \emph{Lie category} is a category $S$ whose sets $S_{0}$ of objects and $S_1$ of morphisms are smooth manifolds, whose target and source maps are surjective submersions, whose identity map is an embedding and whose composition is smooth.
+A functor $F:S \to T$ between Lie categories $S$ and $T$ is called \emph{smooth}, if its assignments $F_0:S_0 \to T_0$ and $F_1:S_1 \to T_1$ are smooth maps.
+The path groupoid $\mathcal{P}_1(X)$ of a smooth manifold is, however, \emph{not} a Lie category, since its set of morphisms $P^{1}X$ has not the structure of a smooth manifold.
+In \cite{schreiber3} we have instead equipped $P^{1}X$ with a \emph{diffeology}, a structure that generalizes a smooth manifold structure \cite{chen1,souriau1}.
+This diffeology on $P^1 X$ has been introduced in \cite{caetano}.
 For the convenience of the reader let us recall the basic definitions (see also Appendix A.2 of \cite{schreiber3}).

 \begin{definition} A \emph{diffeological space} is a set $X$ together with a collection of plots: maps